DemisoDaba/Trial-For_Anyproject/README.md

 You must first write to your Terminal `./` Following the name of the file you want to run.

+That is a good point and it is well understood, Sir.
+Thanks a lot.

 ### For Example:
 ```
 ./Demo&Nchopereu